emmonh/arch-dotfiles/README.md

 ### Authentication Agent

 Things that pop up a window asking you for a password whenever an app wants to elevate its privileges.
-Since `polkit` was installed with `pacstrap` we just do
+Since `polkit` was installed with `pacstrap` we just do:

 ```
 $ sudo pacman -Sy hyprpolkitagent